Narrowband Iot Enterprise Application Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Narrowband IoT Enterprise Application Market Analysis by Mordor Intelligence

-The Narrowband IoT Enterprise Application Market size is estimated at USD 6.80 billion in 2025, and is expected to reach USD 14 billion by 2030, at a CAGR of 19.90% during the forecast period (2025-2030).
+The Narrowband IoT Enterprise Application Market is expected to grow from USD 6.80 billion in 2025 to USD 8.14 billion in 2026 and is forecast to reach USD 19.93 billion by 2031 at 19.64% CAGR over 2026-2031.

 The current growth phase reflects a shift from pilot projects to full-scale, mission-critical rollouts as governments back nationwide NB-IoT networks, energy-harvesting chipsets cut maintenance costs, and 3GPP Release-17 provides a stable migration path into 5G RedCap.
 Satellite NB-IoT constellations address the last-mile coverage gap, while falling module prices open the technology to smaller enterprises.
 Competitive intensity rises as satellite providers, mobile network operators, and LoRaWAN vendors position themselves around cost, coverage, and integration advantages.